suga/PlainMVC/README.markdown

-Simple MVC - A MVC that uses Convention over Configuration (CoC) paradigm
+PlainMVC - A MVC that uses Convention over Configuration (CoC) paradigm
 =======

-Simple MVC has focus on simplicity, speed and no more many config files :)
+PlainMVC has focus on simplicity, speed and no more many config files :)
-Simple MVC uses Twig as default Template Engine.
+PlainMVC uses Twig as default Template Engine.

 For example, you can have a decoupled Controller without inheritance or interface.
-IoC Principles was used to make it possible in SimpleMVC.
+IoC Principles was used to make it possible in PlainMVC.

     class FoobarController {